Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/normalviewproperties/getprefersingleview/_index.md

 ---
 title: getPreferSingleView
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/normalviewproperties/getprefersingleview/
+url: /php-java/aspose.slides/normalviewproperties/getprefersingleview/
 ---

-## getPreferSingleView()  function
+## getPreferSingleView()  method

  Specifies whether the user prefers to see a full-window single-content region over the standard normal view with three content regions.
 If enabled, the application may choose